-For nearly two decades, the Robert E. Webber Institute for Worship Studies has been preparing students to serve the Universal Church of Jesus Christ as leaders and teachers of worship.
+For over two decades, the Robert E. Webber Institute for Worship Studies has been preparing students to serve the Universal Church of Jesus Christ as leaders and teachers of worship.
 Hundreds of faithful, faith-filled and compassionate students who were educated here are now serving the Lord all across the globe.

 We are grateful and humbled by the support of friends, like you, who are committed to our school, our mission and our future.
 IWS thrives today thanks to the generosity of those who have made gifts—including deferred/planned gifts—to the Institute over the years.